 As the leader of our department and our hospital, I work hard to ensure that quality of care and patient safety are our highest priorities.
 To that end, we are active members of The Children's Hospitals' Association's Solutions for Patient Safety, a consortium of children's hospitals that is working together to systematically improve the quality and safety of hospitalized children throughout the US.
-The high quality of care in our hospital has also been recognized nationally by being ranked in 6 specialties in 2014 in US News.
+The high quality of care in our hospital has also been recognized nationally in US News.

 We have outstanding, well-trained faculty who consistently are recognized for their teaching and mentoring skills.
 We also have the honor of being the home to the only two academic medical center pediatricians to be named Pennsylvania AAP Pediatrician of the Year.

 By training in central Pennsylvania, our residents have unique opportunities not afforded to those in many other programs.
 By virtue of working so close to Harrisburg, the capital of Pennsylvania, our residents and students have the opportunity to work on advocacy issues that face children and families every day.
 Our residents also have the important experience of caring for underserved populations in Harrisburg and at the Milton Hershey School, a large cost-free coeducational home and school for children from families of low income.

 As the leader of our department, I have an open door to all our residents, students and faculty; please stop by and say hello if you come for a visit.